Tudor Cataraga

 Tudor Cataraga (4 August 1956 – 27 December 2010) was a sculptor from the Republic of Moldova.

 Biography

 From 1981 to 1984, Cataraga was a student in the sculpture department at the Saint Petersburg Academy of Arts.
 As a graduate student at the same Institution (1989), he worked with Professor Sergey Kubasov.
-He became a member of the Union of Artists of Moldova in 1993 and of the International Association of Arts (IAA-UNESCO) in 1997.
+His professional affiliations include membership in the Union of Artists of Moldova, which he joined in 1993.
+Subsequently, in 1997, he became a member of the International Association of Art (IAA/AIAP), an organization functioning in official partnership with UNESCO.
 In 2000, he was named chair of the Sculpture Department of the Union of Artists of Moldova.
 In 2010, Cataraga and his wife were killed in a car accident.